GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 3. enter a JWK key (Ed25519) into the env file `./vclogin/.env` with key `DID_KEY_JWK` (example for quick testing: `{"kty":"OKP","crv":"Ed25519","x":"cwa3dufHNLg8aQb2eEUqTyoM1cKQW3XnOkMkj_AAl5M","d":"me03qhLByT-NKrfXDeji-lpADSpVOKWoaMUzv5EyzKY"}`)
 4. enter the path to a login policy file into the env file `/vclogin/.env` with key `LOGIN_POLICY` (example for quick testing: `./__tests__/testdata/policies/acceptAnything.json`)
 5. OPTIONAL: enter an override for a credential descriptor into the env file `/vclogin/.env` with key `PEX_DESCRIPTOR_OVERRIDE` if direct control over what wallets are asked for is desired (example for quick testing: `./__tests__/testdata/pex/descriptorEmailFromAltme.json`)
-6. at this point it needs to be ensured that the container for the vclogin service is freshly built with the new env file: `docker compose down && docker compose build`
+6. at this point, it needs to be ensured that the container for the vclogin service is freshly built with the new env file: `docker compose down && docker compose build`
 7. `$ docker compose up`

 To validate the running bridge with a simple OIDC client: